History of the Calvinist–Arminian debate: The Remonstrants and Calvinist reaction

-Seventeenth-century English politics
+Seventeenth century English politics

 Early Stuart society was religious, and religion at that time was political.
 King James I managed religious conflicts for most of the 1610s, but most Protestants maintained a fear of Catholicism.
 Though Arminians were Protestant, they were perceived as being less antagonistic to Catholicism than the Calvinists were.
-James I initially moved to keep them out of his realm, and supported the official position of the Synod of Dort.
+James I initially moved to keep them out of his realm and supported the official position of the Synod of Dort.

 In 1618, the Thirty Years' War began.
 It was a religious war, and many of James's subjects (particularly in Parliament) wanted his kingdom to go to war on the side of the king's son-in-law, Frederick V, Elector Palatine.
 James, however, preferred diplomacy.
 The loudest of the supporters for war were Puritans, a term presenting difficulties of definition but who doctrinally were in general orthodox Calvinists.
 Some scholars believe that the Arminians' support for the king's efforts to prevent war led to him promoting a number of them in order to balance out the Puritans.
 Others argue that these promotions were simply the result of meritocratic considerations: 'James promoted Arminians because they were scholarly, diligent and able men in their diocese.'
-In 1625, James I died, leaving the throne to his son, Charles I.

-Charles I supported the Arminians, and continued the trend of promoting them; Charles tended to promote only Arminians.
+In 1625, James I died, leaving the throne to his son, Charles I. Charles supported the Arminians and continued the trend of promoting them.
 The religious changes which Charles imposed on his subjects, in the form of Laudianism, were identified (rightly or wrongly) with Arminian theology.
 They brought him into direct conflict with the Scottish Presbyterian Calvinists of the Church of Scotland.
 The resulting Bishops' Wars were a trigger for the English Civil War, both of them part of the larger Wars of the Three Kingdoms which had complex roots, among which religious beliefs were a major factor.